suryajeetlondhe/flutter_interview_questions/README.md

 while performing operations like addition, subtraction, and multiplication directly on variables.”

 ---

-143) 🔹What are Logical Operators?
+143.🔹What are Logical Operators?
+---
 Logical operators in Dart are used to perform logical operations on boolean values.
+They are
-They are essential for controlling the flow of programs by combining or negating boolean expressions.
+     essential for controlling the flow of programs by combining or negating boolean expressions.

 🔍 Purpose: